-- 9.1.1 'Restructuring' is given the same definition as in section 69OI of the Employment Relations Act 2000 and includes: - (a) Contracting out; or - (b) Selling or transferring the employer's business (or part of it) to another person; but excludes mergers, and school reorganisations as defined in Appendix 4. - 9.1.2 Where work undertaken by an employee covered by this Agreement will be, or is likely to be, undertaken by a new employer (whether or not the new employer is an "employer" defined in 1.6) the employer will notify the National Office of NZEI Te Riu Roa where one or more of the employees affected by the restructuring is a member of the union.
-In such circumstances the employer will meet with representative(s) of the union to: - Identify the issues the employee(s) wish to have considered by the new employer; - (b) Ensure that all current terms and conditions of employment of the employee(s) are accurately recorded; and - (c) Determine the process by which communications to/from the employee(s) will be conducted. - 9.1.3 The employer will encourage the new employer to agree to the involvement of the union(s) in the processes described in clauses 9.1.4 and 9.1.5 below. - 9.1.4 Having completed the process described in 9.1.2 above, the employer will meet with the new employer to: - (a) Provide the new employer with details of the work currently performed by the employees concerned together with details of the terms and conditions of their employment; and - (b) Seek a proposal for the employment of the affected employees by the new employer, including clarification of the terms and conditions upon which those employees would be offered employment by the new employer. - 9.1.5 The following shall be matters for clarification under clause 9.1.4(b) and again should be read in conjunction with the surplus staffing provisions of this Agreement. - (a) The number and type of positions that may be offered by the new employer to employees affected by the restructuring; - (b) The terms and conditions of employment to be offered to those employees (including whether the employees will transfer to the new employer on the same terms and conditions of employment); - (c) The arrangements, if required, for the transfer of any accrued benefits and entitlements in relation to those employees; - (d) The arrangements, if required, for when and how offers of employment are to be made to the affected employees and the mode of acceptance, including whether any offers of employment made by the new employer will be conveyed through NZEI Te Riu Roa. - 9.1.6 The process to be followed at the time of the restructuring to determine what entitlements, if any, are available for employees who do not transfer to the new employer are set out in the rest of this Part.
-Part 9.1 as a whole shall be read in conjunction with those provisions. - Note: Attention is drawn to the application of the State Sector Act 1988 section 77HA (restriction of compensation for technical redundancy arising from closure or merger of schools).
+- 9.1.1 'Restructuring' is given the same definition as in section 69OI of the Employment Relations Act 2000 and includes: - (a) Contracting out; or

+- (b) Selling or transferring the employer's business (or part of it) to another person; but excludes mergers, and school reorganisations as defined in Appendix 4. - 9.1.2 Where work undertaken by an employee covered by this Agreement will be, or is likely to be, undertaken by a new employer (whether or not the new employer is an "employer" defined in 1.6) the employer will notify the National Office of NZEI Te Riu Roa where one or more of the employees affected by the restructuring is a member of the union.
+In such circumstances the employer will meet with representative(s) of the union to: - (a) Identify the issues the employee(s) wish to have considered by the new employer; - (b) Ensure that all current terms and conditions of employment of the employee(s) are accurately recorded; and - (c) Determine the process by which communications to/from the employee(s) will be conducted. - 9.1.3 The employer will encourage the new employer to agree to the involvement of the union(s) in the processes described in clauses 9.1.4 and 9.1.5 below. - 9.1.4 Having completed the process described in 9.1.2 above, the employer will meet with the new employer to: - (a) Provide the new employer with details of the work currently performed by the employees concerned together with details of the terms and conditions of their employment; and - (b) Seek a proposal for the employment of the affected employees by the new employer, including clarification of the terms and conditions upon which those employees would be offered employment by the new employer. - 9.1.5 The following shall be matters for clarification under clause 9.1.4(b) and again should be read in conjunction with the surplus staffing provisions of this Agreement. - (a) The number and type of positions that may be offered by the new employer to employees affected by the restructuring: - (b) The terms and conditions of employment to be offered to those employees (including whether the employees will transfer to the new employer on the same terms and conditions of employment); - (c) The arrangements, if required, for the transfer of any accrued benefits and entitlements in relation to those employees; - (d) The arrangements, if required, for when and how offers of employment are to be made to the affected employees and the mode of acceptance, including whether any offers of employment made by the new employer will be conveyed through NZEI Te Riu Roa. - The process to be followed at the time of the restructuring to determine what entitlements, if any, are available for employees who do not transfer to the new employer are set out in the rest of this Part.
+Part 9.1 as a whole shall be read in conjunction with those provisions. - 9.1.7 Where an RTLB Cluster Lead School Employer board decides to relinquish its role as employer of RTLBs, the process set out in Appendix 5, Part B will be followed.

+Note: Attention is drawn to the application of the State Sector Act 1988 section 77HAsection 605 of the Education and Training Act 2020 (restriction of compensation for technical redundancy arising from closure or merger of schools).